NeuromatchAcademy/course-content/projects/theory/README.md

-# NeuroMatch Academy (NMA) projects
+# Guide to choosing a Theory project

 *July 5-23, 2021*

-# Guide to choosing a Theory project

 Pure theory projects are usually pursued by more advanced students.
 If your group is relatively new to neuroscience, you should consider doing a dataset project *and* include a theory component to it.